Jocelyn Blore

-Students who might be considering a career in forensic science in South Carolina (SC) will want to know more about the current outlook for the profession in the state, as well as the steps to enter the profession.
-The demand for forensics specialists in the state (and especially nationally) is strong and growing, and while South Carolina hosts a limited number of forensic science programs, there are also online options available.
-Forensic science jobs in the state tend to be concentrated primarily in the larger population centers such as the cities of Charleston and Greenville.
+Students who might be considering a career in forensic science in South Carolina (SC) will want to know more about the state’s current outlook and the steps to enter the profession.
+The demand for forensics specialists in the state (especially nationally) is growing.
+While South Carolina hosts a limited number of forensic science programs, online options are also available.
+Forensic science jobs in the state tend to be concentrated primarily in the larger population centers such as Charleston and Greenville.

 Forensic science students may choose different paths toward this exciting career, with each involving a commitment to hands-on training as well as academics.
 Students preparing earlier are more likely to be able to find employment down the line.
 Some even start their pursuit as early as high school.